 - Excessive bleeding that persists after several minutes or bleeds through bandages

 - Signs of infection like heavily inflamed skin, discoloration, and discharge

 - Evidence that part or all of the paw pad has been ripped off

 While paw pad cuts happen, you can lessen the chance of these injuries by taking a few precautions.
 In severe weather, applying moisturizers or pet salves can keep paws from becoming dry and cracked from extreme temperatures.
 Remaining diligent on your walks to avoid hot pavement or broken glass can also lessen the chance of your dog coming home with cuts on their paws.

-Use booties in cold weather — You can’t always see ice on the ground, and unseen ice can cut your pup’s paws.
+Use booties in cold weather — You can’t always see ice on the ground; unseen ice can cut your pup’s paws.
 Dog boots (like these super grippy booties) can help offer protection for your winter wonderland adventures.

-Avoid pavement on hot days — You wouldn’t walk barefoot on hot pavement, because it could burn your feet.
-So make sure to steer your dog clear of hot pavement, too, to prevent their paws from becoming burned.
+Avoid pavement on hot days — You wouldn’t walk barefoot on hot pavement, so make sure to steer your dog clear of hot asphalt and concrete, too, to prevent their paws from becoming burned.

 Rinse paws after walks in cold weather — In the winter, many people will apply road salts or other chemicals to prevent ice from slicking the sidewalks.
 Some deicers can be toxic to dogs if ingested in large amounts, and these chemicals can cause dry, irritated, and cracked paws.
 After your winter walks, rinse your dog’s paws to remove the road salts.